Taking a Toronto Sports Trip in the Summer: Tips and Ideas for a Sports Trip to Toronto. Includes 7 Things to Do on a Toronto Sports Trip.

 At 30 Yonge St, the HHOF is within walking distance from either Union Station or King Street subway station.

 Even though this trip was centred around baseball, Toronto has so much other stuff to see and do, as well.
 Mid-week baseball games are typically evening events, which left my dad and I with daytime hours to fill.
 And fill them we did.
-Here are my top picks for some things to do in Toronto in between all the sportsing.
+Here are my top picks for some things between all the sportsing.

 5. Visit the CN Tower